dunjeon/GamePauser/README.md

 4. Launch your game, bring it to the foreground
 5. Press your hotkey → game freezes instantly, keyboard is globally blocked (this is normal — shown in console)
 6. Type whatever you need (chat, menu navigation, macros…)
-7. Press the hotkey again → game resumes and everything you typed lands exactly as intended
+7. Press the hotkey again — at this point only the main key is needed (e.g., just P, or whatever key you set in GamePauser.ini).
+Ctrl, Alt, Shift, or Win can all be released; the moment you tap that single key, the game instantly resumes and every keystroke you typed while paused is replayed exactly as intended.

 ### Configuration (GamePauser.ini)
 ```ini